China outraged as Japanese lawmakers visit shrine to war dead

-TOKYO (Reuters) - A Japanese minister and more than 100 other lawmakers visited the Yasukuni Shrine for war dead on Friday, prompting China to accuse Japan of undermining ties and trying to overturn the post-World War Two order.
+TOKYO (Reuters) - Japan’s internal affairs minister and more than 100 other lawmakers visited the Yasukuni Shrine for war dead on Friday and China responded by accusing Japan of undermining ties and trying to overturn the post-World War Two order.

-China summoned Tokyo’s ambassador in Beijing to express its anger and South Korea also criticized the lawmakers’ action.

 Abe has stayed away from the shrine in central Tokyo, where war criminals are honored along with other war dead, to avoid further straining ties with China and South Korea, both victims of Japan’s militarism before its surrender in 1945.